demmonico/docker-manager/README.md

 #### Prepare local host environment

-This step required if there are installed Apache server at the standard port `80` at the host machine.
+This step required if there are Apache server listened standard port `80` at the host machine.
 Otherwise you could go to the [Prepare remote server environment](#prepare-remote-server-environment) section.
+If you have another web server listened port `80` then you have to continue installation manually.

 *Replace `VIRTUAL_HOST_NAME` with real folder name of virtual host for Docker Manager installation.*